choderalab/fragmenter_data/combinatorial_fragmentation/benchmark_fragmentation_schemes/README.md

 results plotted in red for visualization.
 * `visualize_results.py` - script to visualize results from benchmarking
 * `jointplot_{}.pdf.format(threshold)` - figures generated with `summarize_benchmark.py`

+__note__:

+Files with `fixed` in them denote that they were generated with updates to `fragmenter` because some functional groups were not in the yaml file so they were fragmented.
+Also, for the second time around, the parameters for fragmentation were set to the default values because the previous run showed that those had the best results in general.
+The default parameters are:
+1. `functional_groups`: None - use `fragmenter`s internal yaml file for functional groups not to fragment.
+If you don't tag these groups you can end up with weird fragments
+2. `keep_non_rotor_ring_substituents` - `False`.
+There is no need to add these before building out fragment.
+It just leads to larger fragments in general
+3. `huerisitc` - `path_length`.
+This led to smaller fragments than using the `wbo` heuristic.